Track, Inspect & Manage Flow Runs via Gantt and Topology Views

 Outputs

-The Outputs tab presents the execution's generated outputs.
-All tasks and their corresponding outputs are accesible from this page for examination and debugging.
+The Outputs tab presents the execution’s generated outputs.
+All tasks and their corresponding outputs are accessible from this page for examination and debugging.
 Outputs could be results or variables to pass onto downstream tasks, or files to download or pass downstream as a URI for processing.
 The example below downloads an outputted file generated from a SQL query.

 Kestra User Interface Execution Debug Expression